dlively1/sf-packager/readme.md

 ```
 $ sfpackage master featureBranch ./deploy/
 ```
-This will create a file at ./deploy/featureBranch/unpackaged/package.xml
+This will create a package at ./deploy/featureBranch/unpackaged/package.xml

 You can also just write to any file you want